Tojaj/rpi-sdr-replay/README.md

     default-agent

-Note: You will need to confirm the pairing there in the console once you attempt to pair with the Raspberry Pi from your phone (see the next section).
+Note: You will need to confirm the pairing there in the console once you attempt to pair with the Raspberry Pi from your phone (see the next step).

 **On your Android phone:**